 Which Classes are Suitable for People New to Yoga?

 Yoga is more than a few postures.
 It encompasses learning new languages, philosophies, concepts, and awarenesses.
 Moreover, the postures often demand that we use our bodies in ways that are very different from sports and other physical activities.
 So even if you think you are physically prepared for a more advanced class, we recommend grounding your practice with the fundamentals.
-Foundational classes like Balanced Movement, Gentle Hatha or Restorative will give you the opportunity to learn essential postures, common sequences and strong alignment in an environment of friendly support.
+Foundational classes like Yin, Gentle Hatha or Restorative will give you the opportunity to learn essential postures, common sequences and strong alignment in an environment of friendly support.
 Our front staff and many teachers are always happy to help guide you in the right direction when signing up for classes.
 Always remember that yoga is both an opportunity to connect with others AND an intensely personal pursuit.
 Once you have an understanding of yoga fundamentals, we encourage you to experiment with different instructors and classes to discover those that speak to you.

 What are the Benefits of Yoga?